hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/9-predictions.md

 *Winner*: Git.
 Support is superb.

-> Wikipedia lists 18 different hosting websites that support Git.
+> Wikipedia lists 19 different hosting websites that support Git.

 *Loser*: TFVC

 > Azure DevOps

-*OK*: Hg, Fossil, Pijul, Sapling.
+*OK*: Fossil, Pijul, Sapling.

 > Mercurial has 7 websites.
 > Fossil and Pijul both have one, but with the potential to grow.